 Ready… Steady… GO Bar Review!

 Meal replacement bars are tricky.
 It is often hard to pack all the nutrients in such a small package.
 Even more so, when there are some technical difficulties in the process of making them (need of certain fats, sugars for taste and texture purposes).
 Therefore, even the mightiest fail to create good meal replacement bars (Soylent, Huel).

-Yes, there are a lot of protein bars, but this are filled with protein, some carbs and/or fats and that is it.
-Their main focus is on the quality and quantity of the protein.
-Not so much the source of the rest and the micronutrient content.
+Alternatively, there are a lot of protein bars, but these are filled with protein, and lack the nutrients to be complete.
+Their main focus is on the quality and quantity of the protein, not the nutritional completeness.
 Thus, we are still facing the same problem.
 What is a balanced meal bar option?

-Queal -one of the best meal replacement brands out there, in our opinion – has an answer; GO bars.
-358kcal, 32g of protein, 38g of carbs, 12g of fats and 20% of all vitamins and minerals.
+Queal -one of the best meal replacement brands out there – has an answer; GO bars.
+207kcal, 9g of protein, 16g of carbs, 11g of fats and 10% of all vitamins and minerals.
 All good in paper.
 So, is this the real deal?
 The answer to all the market needs?
 Let’s find out in this GO Bar review.

 - Ships to: Worldwide

 Both Queal Go Bars are vegan and offer you at least 10% of your daily nutritional needs, including vitamins and minerals.